 See AD 91 and AD85 for more information.

 The Gender Equity Center

-The Gender Equity Center can provide you with confidential assistance, whether you are looking for emotional support, academic accommodations, or information about reporting options.
-If you would like to receive confidential support, you can contact the Gender Equity Center.
+The Gender Equity Center can provide you with confidential assistance, whether you are looking for emotional support, academic support, or information about reporting options.

 CAPS focuses on addressing the psychological needs and personal concerns of students that may interfere with their academic progress, social development, and emotional wellbeing.
 A CAPS counselor can speak with you confidentially to help you understand your options, provide support, and connect you with resources based on your needs.

-The Centre County Women's Resource Center is a community resource that supports anyone who has experienced dating and domestic violence, sexual assault, or stalking.
+Centre Safe is a community resource that supports anyone who has experienced dating and domestic violence, sexual assault, or stalking.
 Contact their confidential hotline 24 hours a day, 7 days a week to be connected with counselor/advocate.

 Resource listings include medical providers, counselors, and Title IX Resource Person contact information.
 Resources designated with asterisks (**) are confidential.